Based in Geneva – 100%

 The candidate will receive a stipend during his/her internship.

 If you are interested in this internship and meet the above-described qualifications, please send your resume (max.
-2 pages) and cover letter in a single PDF file by 18 June 2023 to email@example.com.
+2 pages) and cover letter in a SINGLE PDF file by 19 January 2024 to email@example.com.